aawaheed/magic/README.md

 ## Technology

 Magic Cloud is built in .Net Core 9, soon upgrading to 10, and its dashboard is angular.
-Hyperlambda again was entirely invented and created by yours truly, and you can find some articles about its core unique technology below.
+Hyperlambda again was entirely invented and created by yours truly, and you can find some articles about its unique technology below.

 * [Make C# more Dynamic with Hyperlambda](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda)
 * [Active events, one design pattern instead of a dozen](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/march/patterns-active-events-one-design-pattern-instead-of-a-dozen)

+However, Hyperlambda, and hence Magic Cloud by association, was built on a unique design pattern called _"Active Events"_, or _"Slots and Signals"_, which is an in-process model for executing _"dynamic functions"_, that's 100% unique for Magic Cloud.
+Active Events is at the core of Hyperlambda, and completely eliminates 100% of all cross projects dependencies, resulting in 100% _"perfect"_ encapsulation and cohesion.

+If you can find a (security) related bug in its backend, I'll give you $100!

 ### Bring your own OpenAI API key